basaks/ig-markets-rest-and-stream-apis-combined-python-library/README.md

 # IG-markets REST and Streaming APIs combined python library

-This is a combinination of REST and Streaming APIs.
+This is a combinination of REST and Streaming APIs for IG markets.

 #### Streaming API for data streaming and download
 - Source of download_previous_bars.py - https://pypi.python.org/pypi/trading_ig
 - Source of streaming_data.py - https://github.com/femtotrader/ig-markets-stream-api-python-library